cmower/ros_pybullet_interface/README.md

+# NOTE

+This is a copy of version 1 of the ROS-Pybullet interface.
+This branch is no longer supported.

 # ros_pybullet_interface

 Note, this package only supports Python3 + ROS Noetic or later.
 There are custom solutions - see wiki.